ninjaaron/replacing-bash-scripting-with-python/README.rst

 Working with ``stdin``, ``stdout`` and ``stderr``
 +++++++++++++++++++++++++++++++++++++++++++++++++
 Unix scripting is all about filtering text streams.
-You have a stream that comes from lines in a file or output of a program, and you pipe it through other programs.
-It has a bunch of special-purpose programs just for filtering text (some of the more popular of which are enumerated at the beginning of the previous chapter).
+You have a stream that comes from lines in a file or output of a program and you pipe it through other programs.
+Unix has a bunch of special-purpose programs just for filtering text (some of the more popular of which are enumerated at the beginning of the previous chapter).
 Great cli scripts should follow the same pattern so you can incorperate them into your shell pipelines.
 You can, of course, write your script with it's own "interactive" interface and read lines of user input one at a time:

 .. code:: Python